 A kinesiologist must respect your right to ask questions and to refuse treatment.

 Kinesiologists are responsible for maintaining an appropriate professional manner with every patient/client.
-When a kinesiologist does something improper, it is referred to as a boundary violation.
-The following are examples of behaviours that would be considered a boundary violation by a kinesiologist:
+When a kinesiologist does something improper, it is a boundary violation.
+The following are examples of behaviours that are considered boundary violations by a kinesiologist:

 - Inviting you on a social outing.